fbohz/fbohz.github.io/_posts/2020-08-19-css_cheatsheet.css_cheatsheet.markdown

 `!important` overrides specificity rules.
 Can save headaches to make it work before you debug accordingly.

-You can add it also on utilities (using SASS), as reusable stylings file.
+You can add it also on utilities (using SASS), as reusable stylings.
 [Read more](https://css-tricks.com/when-using-important-is-the-right-choice/).

 **`box-sizing: border-box`**

  With `box-sizing: border-box` we can change the box model.
 This is useful when an element’s specified width and height aren’t affected by padding or borders.
-This has proven so useful in responsive design that it’s found its way into reset styles.
+This has proven so useful in responsive design that has found its way into reset styles.
 So border-box can help make responsive layouts more manageable.

 ![Screen Shot 2020-06-23 at 1 02 30 PM](https://user-images.githubusercontent.com/15071636/85438771-eceaa300-b551-11ea-8a51-b767df986fc8.png)

 **`clip-path: polygon()`**

-You specify polygon you want to add the clipping, then you add clippings with x and y coordinates left to right.
+You specify the polygon you want to add the clipping.
+Then you add clippings with x and y coordinates left to right.
 Use [Clippy tool](https://bennettfeely.com/clippy/) to calculate it for you!
-You can make some cool polygons.
+You can make some cool polygon effects.

 **CSS Animations with `@keyframes` and `animation`**